Tumbled Dumortierite in Quartz - Blue Quartz media thumbnails

 How this pattern is formed

-Dumortierite is an aluminum borosilicate that crystallizes in fibrous aggregates of an intense blue hue.
-When incorporated during the formation of quartz, the fibers become trapped within the crystalline matrix and produce the characteristic veined appearance of "blue quartz."
+Dumortierite is an aluminum borosilicate that crystallizes in fibrous aggregates of intense blue.
+When incorporated during quartz formation, the fibers become trapped within the crystalline matrix and produce the characteristic veined appearance of "blue quartz."
 Unlike lapis lazuli (a mineral aggregate) or sodalite (a homogeneous mineral), here the blue appears distributed in patches and veins on a translucent white background, revealing the internal structure of the quartz.
-Each rock section presents a distinct pattern.

-Wire wrap — 7 Mohs hardness withstands medium and fine gauges without marks; large sizes (30×15 mm) have enough presence for a main pendant, small ones (18×14 mm) work well for earrings or bracelets
+• Wire wrap — 7 Mohs hardness withstands medium and fine gauges without marks; large formats (30×15 mm) have enough presence for a main pendant, small ones (18×14 mm) work well for earrings or bracelets

-Macrame — light to medium weight and smooth surface facilitate direct knotting; the blue/white contrast provides a visual focal point for natural thread compositions
+• Macramé — light to medium weight and smooth surface facilitate direct knotting; the blue/white contrast adds visual focus to natural thread compositions

-Pocket stone — compact size and high hardness, no risk of chipping; traditionally associated with mental clarity and sustained focus
+• Pocket stone — compact format and high hardness, no risk of chipping; traditionally associated with mental clarity and sustained focus

 Dumortierite in cultural tradition